lucygoodyear19/MycobiomeProject/Analysis/Generalised_Scripts/README.md

 #### *How to use*

-This script is stored in the relevent country folder and contains 11 variables:
+This script is stored in the relevent country folder and contains 12 variables:

 REV - reverse primer
 FWD - forward primer
 base_prefix - base name of sequences
-run_country - run directory/country directory
+run  - run directory
+country - country directory
 root_path - your path to the directory containing all runs
 path - path to directory containing sequences, using the root_path
 path2 - path to filtN directory, using the root_path